dmarkow/dylanmarkow.com/source/blog/2014-01-08-capistrano-3-setting-a-default-stage.html.markdown

 __Note:__ We could have simply added a shell alias such as `alias cap='cap production'`, but that has plenty of its own downsides.

-Also, this will have some unintended consequences if you actually do use multiple stages.
-In my simple testing, trying to specify a different stage made the `cap` command hang, , but if you only ever use the production stage, it should work fine.
+Also, this may have some unintended consequences if you actually do use multiple stages, but if you only ever use the production stage, it should work fine.